Ethics of circumcision: Child circumcision

 In the same British Medical Association paper, circumcision of a child to treat a clear and present medical indication after a trial of conservative treatment also is not considered to be ethically questionable, provided that a suitable surrogate has granted surrogate consent after receiving all material information regarding the known risks, disadvantages, and potential benefits to be derived from the surgical operation.
+The BMA 2006 viewpoint called circumcision of neonates and children "increasingly controversial".

 Criticism and revision of BMA statement

 The BMA statement of 2003 took the position that non-therapeutic circumcision of children is lawful in the United Kingdom.
 British law professors Fox and Thomson (2005), citing the House of Lords case of R v Brown, challenged this statement.
 They argued that consent cannot make an unlawful act lawful.
 The BMA issued a revised statement in 2006 and now reports the controversy regarding the lawfulness of non-therapeutic child circumcision and recommends that doctors obtain the consent of both parents before performing non-therapeutic circumcision of a male minor.
-The revised statement now mentions that male circumcision is generally assumed to be lawful provided that it is performed competently, is believed to be in the child's best interests, and there is valid consent from both parent or the child if it is capable of expressing a view.
+The revised statement now mentions that male circumcision is generally assumed to be lawful provided that it is performed competently, is believed to be in the child's best interests, and there is valid consent from both parents, or the child if capable of expressing a view.

 United States

 American Academy of Pediatrics

-The circumcision policy statement of the American Academy of Pediatrics stated: "Systematic evaluation of English-language peer-reviewed literature from 1995 through 2010 indicates that preventive health benefits of elective circumcision of male newborns outweigh the risks of the procedure."
+The circumcision policy statement of the American Academy of Pediatrics (enacted 2012, expired 2017) stated: "Systematic evaluation of English-language peer-reviewed literature from 1995 through 2010 indicates that preventive health benefits of elective circumcision of male newborns outweigh the risks of the procedure."
 They wrote that the decision of whether or not to circumcise should be made by parents after considering the medical benefits and risks, along with "religious, ethical, and cultural beliefs and practices", and that the medical benefits are such that third-party payment for circumcision of male newborns is warranted.
 The policy statement also noted that the risk of complications is considerably lower when circumcision is performed during the newborn period, as opposed to when it is performed later in life.
 The American College of Obstetricians and Gynecologists had endorsed the American Academy of Pediatrics' circumcision policy statement.